oroinc/documentation/commerce/cloud/onboarding.rst

 Customer support will inform you of the successful installation and remind the VPN details and the general guidance on the available maintenance tools.

-If you happen to require a system update or customization at a later time, you may either perform it manually using the :ref:`OroCloud maintenance tools <cloud_maintenance>` and :ref:`Oro application upgrade <upgrade>` documentation or you can request the necessary changes using the Oro Inc. Support Desk.
+If you happen to require a system update or customization at a later time, you may either perform it manually using the :ref:`OroCloud maintenance tools <cloud_maintenance>` and :ref:`Oro application upgrade <upgrade>` documentation, or you can request the necessary changes using the Oro Inc. Support Desk.

+.. _public-identity-management-ssh:

 Connect to Public Identity Management
 -------------------------------------